alexandernewman/Cribbage-Bot/README.md

 # Cribbage-Bot
 Cribbage is a card game that primarily relies on selecting an optimal 4-card hand from 6 inital cards.
-My roommate and I play it on mobile a lot, and we both feel that the app's AI isn't very good.
+My roommate and I play the game on a mobile app a lot, and we both feel that the app's AI isn't very good.
 We want to make something that can beat the machine.